vaterlaus/django_cassandra_backend/README.txt

 - added support for running under the 0.8 version of Cassandra.
-This included fixing a bug where the secondary index names were not properly scoped with its associated column family (which "worked" before because Cassandra wasn't properly checking for conflicts) and properly settings the replication factor as a strategy option instead of a field in the KsDef struct.
-The code now does check of the API version so it can detect whether it's running against the 0.7 or 0.8 version of Cassandra, so it still works under 0.7.
+This included fixing a bug where the secondary index names were not properly scoped with its associated column family (which "worked" before because Cassandra wasn't properly checking for conflicts) and properly setting the replication factor as a strategy option instead of a field in the KsDef struct.
+The code checks the API version to detect whether it's running against the 0.7 or 0.8 version of Cassandra, so it still works under 0.7.
-- added support for query set update operations.
-This doesn't have the same transactional semantics that it would have on a relational database, but it does mean that you can use the backend with code that depends on this feature.
-In particular it means that cascading deletes can now be supported.
-- Optional support for cascading deletes.
-For large data sets cascading deletes are typically a bad idea, so they are disabled by default.
-To enable them you define a value in the database settings dictionary named "CASSANDRA_ENABLE_CASCADING_DELETES" whose value is True.
+- support for query set update operations
+- support for cascading deletes (disabled by default)
 - fixed some bugs in the constructors of some exception classes
 - cleaned up the code for handling reconnecting to Cassandra if there's a disruption in the connection (e.g. Cassandra restarting).

-support
 Changes for 0.1.7
 =================